chengchingwen/Transformers.jl/README.md

 5. Interpolation

-    we also support interpolation, so you can use a variable to hold to substructure or the unroll number.
+    we also support interpolation, so you can use a variable to hold a substructure or the unroll number.

 ```julia
 N = 3